SuzukaDev/suzukadev.github.io/content/galleries/art/2d/pixel-art/index.md

 # categories: ["nature"]
 # weight: 3
 params:
-  gifs_transparent_bg: true # if true, the background of the .gifs will be transparent
+  transparent_bg_for_gifs: true # if true, the background of the .gifs will be transparent
 #   private: true
 #   featured: true # If true the gallery will be featured in home with a big picture
 #   featured_gallery: true # If true, the gallery will be featured in the home page (with an smaller size)